sushil2601/javaScript_practise/REACT.md

     The Suspense component is used to display a fallback UI while the lazily loaded component is being fetched.

-Q. What are the prons and cons of code Splitting?
+Q. What are the pros and cons of code Splitting?
 Ans :-
     Pros :-
             .Faster Initial Load Time.